Whatsapp Icon

 Incorporating anti-inflammatory foods into your diet can help manage and potentially reduce the risk of GVHD by supporting your immune system.
 Consider the following:

-• Leafy Greens: Spinach, kale, and swiss chard are packed with vitamins, minerals, and antioxidants that support immune health.
+• Leafy Greens: Spinach, kale, and Swiss chard are packed with vitamins, minerals, and antioxidants that support immune health.

 • Berries: Blueberries, strawberries, and raspberries contain high levels of antioxidants that can help fight inflammation.

-• Whole Grains: Quinoa, brown rice, and barley are good sources of fiber and nutrients, supporting a healthy gut microbiome, crucial for immune function.
+• Whole Grains: Quinoa, brown rice, and barley are good sources of fiber and nutrients, supporting a healthy gut microbiome, and crucial for immune function.

 • Nuts and Seeds: Almonds, flaxseeds, and chia seeds are rich in omega-3 fatty acids, which can help reduce inflammation.